vikashlohiya/terraform-ec2/README.md

 Create IAM user with adminstartive in aws account and get access_key and secret_key and paste into in aws provider

- # Install Terraform on local host
+ # Install Terraform on local host and take pull of these file where terraform installed
   Use below url
   https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli